Link copied!

 Multi-Stakeholder Buying Committee: How We Closed a $2.4M Deal with 9 Decision-Makers

 Most enterprise deals die in committee hell.
 You’re talking to one person who says yes.
 Then three others you’ve never met kill the deal in procurement.
-We mapped the entire multi-stakeholder buying committee upfront for a $2.4M contract.
+I mapped the entire multi-stakeholder buying committee upfront for a $2.4M contract.
 We cut the sales cycle from 14 months to 7.

 TL;DR

-• Mapped 9 stakeholders across 4 departments before submitting a proposal — IT, Finance, Operations, Legal
+• Mapped 9 stakeholders across 4 departments before submitting a proposal — IT, Finance, Operations, Legal — using a simple “who else needs to say yes?” discovery framework

 Results at a Glance

-Metric Before Mapping After Mapping Change
+Metric Before Multi-Stakeholder Mapping After Multi-Stakeholder Mapping Change

-Sales Cycle Length 14 months (industry avg) 7 months -50%
+Sales Cycle 14 months 7 months -50%

-Deal Size $1.7M (initial scope) $2.4M (expanded) +41%
+Deal Size $1.7M $2.4M +41%

-Proposal Revisions 4 major rewrites 1 (pre-approved) -75%
+Proposal Revisions 4 major rewrites 1 final proposal -75%

 The Multi-Stakeholder Buying Committee Challenge